javiermatias/javiermatias/README.md

 ## 🚀 About Me

 I'm a Software Developer with many years of experience.
 I consider myself a curious person who is always interested in learning new things.
-Now I'm learning about Blockchain and Solidity.
-I love programming,teaching,excersing,and traveling.
+Now I'm learning about Blockchain and Solidity, in the future i want to be a Blockchain Developer.

 ## 🔗 Find Me
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/javier-matias-jimenez/)